amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/syllabus.md

 ## Introduction

-What we’re doing in this lab
+**What we’re doing in this lab...*

 This class treats “math” as something that happens in relation.
-We won’t ask what math is; we’ll track what math does (and what it makes possible or impossible) as it moves through bodies, stories, institutions, classrooms, images, code, machines, and materials. \
+We won’t ask what math is; we’ll track what math does (and what it makes possible or impossible) as it moves through bodies, stories, institutions, classrooms, images, code, machines, and materials.

 We will practice diffractive reading, which means reading multiple “lenses” through one another to notice how meaning and value are produced, what gets emphasized, and what gets excluded. \
 There will be no exams, quizzes, or required notetaking.
 There will be massive amounts of thinking, discussing, doing, dreaming, and being accountable to one another, the community, and the universe at large.